How to become a psychologist in Australia

 What’s the difference between registered psychologists and clinical psychologists?

-• Registered psychologists practice with general registration and have not undertaken accredited training and tertiary education to specialise in a specific area of practice endorsement.
-Registered psychologists make up over 60 per cent of Australian psychologists, according to the APS.
+Registered psychologists practice with general registration and have not undertaken accredited training and tertiary education to specialise in a specific area of practice endorsement.
+According to the APS, registered psychologists make up over 60 per cent of Australian psychologists.

-• Clinical psychologists hold general registration as a psychologist and have also completed additional tertiary study and supervised practice in line with the requirements for Area of Practice Endorsement (AoPE) in Clinical Psychology, and they are thus endorsed to use the title of Clinical Psychologist.
+Clinical psychologists hold general registration as psychologists and have also completed additional tertiary study and supervised practice in line with the requirements for Area of Practice Endorsement (AoPE) in Clinical Psychology.
+Thus, they are endorsed to use the title of Clinical Psychologist.

-Clinical psychology integrates theory and evidence based clinical practice to understand, prevent or implement interventions for psychological problems or disorders.
+Clinical psychology integrates theory and evidence-based clinical practice to understand, prevent, and implement interventions for psychological problems or disorders.
 This means that clinical psychologists are specially trained to assess and support individuals with complex mental health presentations using tailored, evidence-based treatments.

 How to become a clinical psychologist in Australia